 – At least one of the Director(s), Writer(s), or Producer(s) must participate in the video pitch.

-– Both your video pitch and your script sample must submitted by the registration/submission deadline or your application is disqualified.
+– Both your video pitch and your script sample must be submitted by the registration/submission deadline or your application is disqualified.

 – Video pitches longer than 3 minutes will be disqualified.
 The pitch should contain the beginning, middle and end of the story.
 (See FAQ on the Crazy8s website for more information.)